Viral ICU CPR Video Shows Woman Doctor Performing 30 Minutes of Relentless Chest Compressions

 Updated on

-A dramatic intensive care unit (ICU) video showing a woman doctor performing continuous cardiopulmonary resuscitation (CPR) for nearly 30 minutes has gone viral on social media platforms, drawing widespread attention and discussion about cardiac arrest response and survival.
-The clip, widely circulated online in mid-February 2026, depicts the physician administering persistent chest compressions in an ICU setting, with the accompanying post claiming that the patient was ultimately revived.
+A dramatic intensive care unit (ICU) video showing a woman doctor performing continuous cardiopulmonary resuscitation (CPR) said to be for nearly 30 minutes has gone viral on social media platforms, drawing widespread attention and discussion about cardiac arrest response and survival.
+The short clip, widely circulated online in mid-February 2026, depicts the physician administering persistent chest compressions in an ICU setting, with the accompanying post claiming that the patient was ultimately revived.

 The video has been shared extensively on platforms like X (formerly Twitter) and Instagram, garnering comments from both members of the public and individuals in the health community.